-In Autumn, the different weather and water conditions make for an entirely new paddling experience than you’d get in the calmer spring and summer months.
-Plus, the landscape is starting to change colour which gives us incredible sceneries and photos.
+In autumn, the different weather and water conditions make for an entirely new paddling experience than you’d get in the calmer spring and summer months.
+Plus, the landscape is starting to change colour which gives us incredible scenery and photos.
 So with that, here’s a guide to our top autumn paddle adventures near you!

 The South West is home to many beautiful beaches, coves and estuaries, providing the perfect playground for paddlers of all abilities.
 Autumn paddle adventures are a magical experience where you will enjoy mild temperatures, uncrowded beaches and stunning colours.
 Click here to discover and learn more about the various paddling opportunities there are throughout the South West of the country.

 Tor Bay with its largely calm waters offers all paddlers a great place to learn and build confidence along a stunning piece of coastline and where you will encounter plenty of wildlife.

 Paddlers can launch from any beach but you are strongly advised to avoid harbour slipways in the interest of public safety.

 Beaches that have particularly suitable access for paddlers are:

 Paignton, Preston, Goodrington, Broadsands, Breakwater (Brixham) and Meadfoot (Torquay).